Diabetes Programs

 • People with diabetes are at greater risk for nerve damage, dental disease, lower limb amputation, depression, and complications during pregnancy.

-Diabetes in North Carolina
+Diabetes in our region

-• At 12.6%, residents in Western North Carolina have a higher risk of developing type 2 diabetes than other regions in the state.
+• At 12.6%, residents in western North Carolina have a higher risk of developing type 2 diabetes than other regions in the state.

 • In McDowell County, 10.6% of the population are diabetic and another 7.8% are prediabetic.